manlanger/FFaplAPIEditor/README.md

 # FFaplAPIEditor
-The FFapl API Editor and Converter for Sunset/FFapl
+The FFapl API Editor and Converter for the FFapl API used in Sunset/FFapl